The Principle Behind the Screw Compactor

 • Continuous compacting of material

-• High degree of compacting due to high pressure
+• A high degree of compaction due to high-pressure

 • Low energy consumption due to the moment of the screw

-• No heat added.
-Instead is used the friction of the materials
+• No heat is added.
+Instead, the friction of the materials is utilized